Apple Cider Donut Cake

 - Preheat the oven to 350 °F. Grease and flour a 12-cup metal bundt cake pan.

 - Make the cake batter.
-Using a mixer, cream together the butter and sugar on medium speed for 3 to 4 minutes, until butter is light and fluffy.
+Using a mixer, cream together the butter and sugar on medium speed for 3 to 4 minutes, until the butter is light and fluffy.
 Mix in the eggs, one at a time, beating well after each addition.

 - Combine together the flour, baking powder, baking soda, cinnamon, cardamom, nutmeg, and salt.
 Add half of this mixture to the bowl, mixing just until combined.